B.S.Arch., M.Arch., OAA Intern, LEED AP BD+C

 416 925 4484 x125

 Mary O’Malley has over 10 years of professional experience working in the United States, Canada, and the UK, including architectural research, building performance analysis, and building design in both academic and commercial contexts.
-Mary has been a member of the MTA office since 2016 and has made significant contributions to the design and realization of the UBC Okanagan Teaching and Learning Centre, the West Memorial Rehabilitation, and the Gordie Howe International Bridge Canada Point of Entry.
+Mary has been a member of the MTA office since 2016 and has made significant contributions to the design and realization of the UBC Okanagan Teaching and Learning Centre, the West Memorial Building Rehabilitation, and the Canadian Point of Entry at the Gordie Howe International Border Crossing.
 In addition to her professional practice, Mary also taught as an instructor at the University of Michigan’s Taubman College of Architecture and now frequently serves on critique panels and teaches workshops on the integration of emerging technology into design practice.
 A true team player, Mary’s inexhaustible ability to listen and communicate complex ideas and information has been a vital element to the success of all projects she has been involved with.